serputko/performance-testing-framework/README.md

 You should be able to run ```docker run hello-world``` with no errors.

-For Windown share drives with docker: https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/
+For Windows share drives with docker: https://blogs.msdn.microsoft.com/stevelasker/2016/06/14/configuring-docker-for-windows-volumes/

 ## Installing